Kava-Labs/kava/testthing/how_to_run.md

 to the blockchain so some tests may erroneously fail.
 When you run the script a second time they should pass.

-`dredd ../swagger-ui/swagger.yaml localhost:1317 --hookfiles=testthing --language=go --loglevel=debug`
+`dredd ../swagger-ui/swagger.yaml localhost:1317 --hookfiles=hooks --language=go --loglevel=debug`

+If you run into `dredd` timeout issues you can try:
+`dredd ../swagger-ui/swagger.yaml localhost:1317 --hookfiles=hooks --language=go --loglevel=debug --hooks-worker-connect-timeout="300000"`